 As a cooperative, we are owned by the members we serve.
 Our territory served extends across a diverse agricultural region of northeastern Colorado.
 The counties in our territory are listed in Note 1 of the accompanying consolidated financial statements.
 We make long-term real estate mortgage loans to farmers, ranchers, rural residents, and agribusinesses, and production and intermediate-term loans for agricultural production or operating purposes.
-Additionally, we provide other related services to our borrowers, such as credit life insurance, multi-peril crop and crop hail insurance, advance conditional payment accounts, and provides additional services to borrowers such as leasing and fee appraisals.
+Additionally, we provide other related services to our borrowers, such as credit life insurance, multi-peril crop and crop hail insurance, advance conditional payment accounts, and provide additional services to borrowers such as leasing and fee appraisals.
 Our success begins with our extensive agricultural experience and knowledge of the market and is dependent on the level of satisfaction we provide to our borrowers.

 As part of the System, we obtain the funding for our lending and operations from a Farm Credit Bank.
 Our funding bank, CoBank, ACB (CoBank), is a cooperative of which we are a member.
-CoBank, its related associations, and AgVantis, Inc. (AgVantis) are referred to as the District.
+CoBank, its related associations, and AqVantis, Inc. (AqVantis) are referred to as the District.

 We, along with the borrower's investment in our Association, are materially affected by CoBank's financial condition and results of operations.
-The CoBank guarterly and annual reports are available free of charge by accessing

-CoBank's website, www.cobank.com, or may be obtained at no charge by contacting us at 202 Poplar Street, Sterling, Colorado 80751, or by calling (970) 522-5295.
+The CoBank quarterly and annual reports are available free of charge by accessing CoBank's website, www.cobank.com, or may be obtained at no charge by contacting us at 202 Poplar Street, Sterling, Colorado 80751, or by calling (970) 522-5295.
 Annual reports are available within 75 days after year end and quarterly reports are available within 40 days after the calendar quarter end.

 We purchase technology and other operational services from AgVantis, which is a technology service corporation.
-We entered into a new agreement effective January 1, 2020, which was to expire on December 31, 2022.
-However, we signed a two-year extension to the service agreement to expire on December 31, 2024.
 We are a shareholder in AgVantis, along with other AgVantis customers.
-Farm Credit Foundations, a human resource shared service provider for a number of Farm Credit institutions, provides administration for our payroll and benefits and may provide related human resource offerings.
+Farm Credit Foundations, a human resource shared service provider for several Farm Credit institutions, provides administration for our payroll and benefits and may provide related human resource offerings.